yugabyte/yugabyte-db/docs/content/preview/migrate/performance.md

 {{< note title="Note" >}}

-With increased optimisations, the CPU usage also shoots up.
+- With increased optimisations, the CPU usage also shoots up.
 Permitting the CPU usage beyond 60% may not be advisable as the database requires some cycles to do it's internal operations.

+- These performance optimizations apply whether you are importing data using the yb-voyager [import data command](../migrate-steps/#import-data) or the [import data file command](../migrate-steps/#import-data-file).

 {{< /note >}}

+## Improve export performance

+By default, yb-voyager exports four tables at a time.
+To improve data export, parallelize the export of data from multiple tables using the [–-parallel-jobs](../reference/yb-voyager-cli/#parallel-jobs) argument with the export data command to increase the number of jobs.
+Setting the value too high can however negatively impact performance; a setting of '4' typically performs well.

+If you use BETA_FAST_DATA_EXPORT to [accelerate data export](../migrate-steps/#accelerate-data-export-for-mysql-and-oracle), `--parallel-jobs` will not have any impact on performance and yb-voyager will export only one table at a time.